appium/appium-xcuitest-driver/docs/execute-methods.md

 ### mobile: removeApp

 Removes the given application from the device under test.

-An [offload application]((https://discussions.apple.com/thread/254887240)) also can be removed.
+[Offloaded application](https://discussions.apple.com/thread/254887240) can also be removed.

-Please check [Clear the application local data explicitly for real devices](troubleshooting.md#clear-the-application-local-data-explicitly-for-real-devices) to ensure the application local data cleanup.
+For real devices, please also check [how to explicitly clear the application local data](troubleshooting.md#clear-the-application-local-data-explicitly-for-real-devices).

 #### Arguments